Chapter 2 Basics of ggplot2 and Correlation Plot

 geom_point(mapping = aes(x = displ, y = hwy)) +

-, you won’t need to type them anymore in the subsequentgeom
+mappingargument inggplot(), you won’t need to type them anymore in the subsequentgeomfunctions.

 ggplot(data = mpg, mapping = aes(x = displ, y = hwy)) +